 Concomitant use of opioids and benzodiazepines increases the risk of drowsiness, difficulties in breathing (respiratory depression), coma and may be life threatening.
 Because of this, you should only take these together if prescribed by your doctor.
 Please follow your doctor’s dosage recommendation closely.
 It could be helpful to inform friends or relatives to be aware of the signs and symptoms stated above.
 Contact your doctor when experiencing such symptoms.

-Ultramol Soluble with drink
+Ultramol Soluble with drink and alcohol

 Drinking too much coffee, or other drinks containing caffeine, while taking these tablets, may make you tense and irritable.